fashberg/WThermostatBeca/README.md

 All dependant arduino-libraries (DNSServer, EEPROM (for esp8266), ESP8266HTTPClient, ESP8266mDNS, ESP8266WebServer, ESP8266WiFi, Hash, NTPClient, Time.) will be downloaded automatically (defined in platform.ini) and the necessary WAdapter library from https://github.com/fashberg/WAdapter (git submodule).

-### Using GitPod
+### Cloud Development using GitPod
 You can open and compile this Project on Gitpod.
+You need a GitHub account.
+50 hours are free per month.

+Just click
-Just click [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/fashberg/WThermostatBeca)
+[![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/fashberg/WThermostatBeca)
+The fist built starts automatically.
+You can download the firmware by right-clicking in the Project-Explorer the file located at build_output/firmware/wthermostat-1.xx-fas.bin and chose Download

+###Some commands:
+* Build normal firmware:
+``platformio run -e wthermostat``
+* Build all firmwares:
+``platformio run``
+* Get latest version and dependant libraries.
+``git pull && git pull --recurse-submodules``
+* Upgrade PlatformIO:
+``platformio upgrade --dev && platformio update``

 ### Special Build Versions
 * -Minimal environment: minimal version without thermostat, MQTT or WebThings support.
 Use only for intermediate Updating